The Eternal Husband: Plot summary

 Alexei Ivanovich Velchaninov is a land owner who stays in Saint Petersburg for a trial about a piece of land.
 He receives a visit from Pavel Pavlovich Trusotsky, an old acquaintance who recently became a widower.
 Velchaninov had an affair with Trusotsky's wife Natalia, and he realizes that he is the biological father of Liza, Trusotsky's eight-year-old daughter.
 Velchaninov, who doesn't want Liza to be raised by an alcoholic, brings Liza to a foster family.
 Liza dies there.

 Trusotsky now wants to marry Nadia, the fifteen-year-old daughter of civil servant Zakhlyobinin.
 She's the sixth daughter of eight.
-Trusotsky takes Velchaninov with him to visit his fiancee, and buys her a bracelet.
+Trusotsky takes Velchaninov with him to visit his fiancée, and buys her a bracelet.
 Trusotsky is ridiculed by Zakhlyobinin's daughters and locked up during a game of hide-and-seek.
 Nadia gives the bracelet to Velchaninov, asking him to return it to Trusotsky and tell him she doesn't want to marry him.
 Nadia is secretly engaged to Alexander Lobov, a nineteen-year-old boy.